Draft-Zero-Podcast/dz-transcripts/transcripts_md/DZ-53_transcript.md

 through that linear relationship.
-And at the beginning we were told that the goal is to steal this necklace, and we're not sure that she's planning to use the boyfriend and, in fact, kate blanchett kind of warns her about.
+And at the beginning we were told that the goal is to steal this necklace, and we're not sure that she's planning to use the boyfriend and, in fact, Kate Blanchett kind of warns her about.
 Why did you go and see him?
-You know, he's, a decayed, and then,
+You know, he's, a dick head, and then,
-it's kind of a surprise to us that debbie ocean it's kind of a surprise to us that debbie ocean wants to involve him in the plan, because he's going she's going to say him up as the date with daphne and everyone's, kind of worried that.
+it's kind of a surprise to us that Debbie Ocean it's kind of a surprise to us that Debbie Ocean wants to involve him in the plan, because he's going she's going to set him up as the date with Daphne and everyone's, kind of worried that.

 **Chas Fisher:**
-\[28:36\] Well, just loaf.
+\[28:36\] Well, just loathe.

-\[29:06\] Look, i do what i'm trying to boil down to is i think the major difference between oceans eight and ocean's eleven is that the film itself is less concerned about the heist in oceans eight then it is in ocean's eleven.
+\[29:06\] Look, i do what i'm trying to boil down to is I think the major difference between Oceans Eight and Ocean's Eleven is that the film itself is less concerned about the heist in Oceans Eight than it is in Ocean's Eleven.
-The joy in ocean's eleven is the stakes of breaking into the casino really well established, like how hard it's going to be.
+The joy in Ocean's Eleven is the stakes of breaking into the casino are really well established, like how hard it's going to be.
-And then the actual heist sequence is a siri's off payoffs to misdirect, as he said, like,
+And then the actual heist sequence is a series of payoffs to misdirect, as you said, like,
-in essence, i think ocean's eleven lies to its audience mohr than then oceans eight does your in relation to the heist so, you know, a particular example is the older character in ocean's eleven soul he's, he's like,
+in essence, **I** think Ocean's Eleven lies to its audience more than than Ocean's Eight does in relation to the heist so, you know, a particular example is the older character in Ocean's Eleven Saul he's, he's like,
-eastern european steal a pretender.
+eastern European arms dealer pretender.
-But you've got a lot of scenes leading up to the highest where he's like feeling faint and looking like he's gonna have a heart attack and all those kind of things.
+But you've got a lot of scenes leading up to the heist where he's like feeling faint and looking like he's going to have a heart attack and all those kind of things.
 And then during the heist, he does actually have a heart attack.
-And so the film has made you think all shit.
-Is this something going wrong?
-Was that supposed to happen?
+And so the film has made you think "oh shit is this something going wrong?
+Was that supposed to happen?"
 And then it turns out it was part of the heist.

 **Stu Willis:**
-\[30:19\] It's.
-Using your general your expectations of the genre, which is, you know, if we see the plan it's going to go wrong, if we don't see the plan, then it's going to go right?
+\[30:19\] It's using your genre- -your expectations of the genre, which is, you know, if we see the plan it's going to go wrong, if we don't see the plan, then it's going to go right.
-That's, kind of the rule of thumb, but ocean's eleven plays with that and it's.
-Like.
-Just because we've been told the plan doesn't mean it's the actual planets.
-Just what they've told us all told the people they're going along with.
+That's, kind of the rule of thumb, but Ocean's Eleven plays with that and it's like just because we've been told the plan doesn't mean it's the actual plan. it's just what they've told us or told the people they're going along with.

 **Chas Fisher:**
-\[30:40\] On the real satisfaction at the end is that the what we were told was that was the plan was never the plan.
+\[30:40\] And the real satisfaction at the end is that the what we were told was the was the plan was never the plan.
 And that everything that happened was planned.

 **Stu Willis:**
-\[30:48\] No. So in a way, ocean's eleven is doing exactly what you know.
-It's a versus audience film.
+\[30:48\] To me in a way, Ocean's Eleven is doing exactly what you know it's a versus audience film.

 **Chas Fisher:**
-\[30:49\] But and that.
+\[30:49\]

-\[30:53\] In a in a different way to oceans that because oceans a.
-The plan is not carefully laid out for us, right?
+\[30:53\] In a in a different way to Ocean's Eight because Ocean's Eight the plan is not carefully laid out for us, right?
-S o we don't know when the plan is going wrong.
+So we don't know when the plan is going wrong.
-It's.
-Not actually about the heist when we're in the high sequence, there's.
+It's not actually about the heist when we're in the heist sequence, there's
-Lots of micro points of attention, one the only one that i can really remember.
+lots of micro points of tension, one the only one that i can really remember.
-That's.
-A very kind of plot tense bit of the heist is when the mindy k ll ng characters in a toilet, like dismantling the jewels and replacing them with zirconium and there's.
+that's **a** very kind of plot tense bit of the heist is when the Mindy Kalling character is in a toilet, like dismantling the jewels and replacing them with zirconium and there's a
-Ah, like an israeli hitman approaching the door, right?
+, like an Israeli hit man approaching the door, right?

 **Stu Willis:**
-\[31:31\] Oh, god, yeah, yeah, extend.
+\[31:31\] \[unintelligible 00:31:31\].

 **Chas Fisher:**
-\[31:33\] But other than that, the the heist seems to go exactly as they wanted to without us, knowing whether that was the plan or not.
-Right.
+\[31:33\] But other than that, the the heist seems to go exactly as they wanted to without us, knowing whether that was the plan or not right?
-And then the last sequence of the film is actually kind of the aftermath off the of the heist.
+And then the last sequence of the film is actually kind of the aftermath of the of the heist.

 **Stu Willis:**
-\[31:55\] It's again, using your expectation because you like, oh, i thought they just one why's.
-The film still going?
+\[31:55\] It's again, using your expectation because you like, oh, I thought they've just won why is the film still going?

 **Chas Fisher:**
 \[31:57\] Yeah.

-\[32:00\] So that was to me the major difference between oceans and oceans.
+\[32:00\] So that was to me the major difference between Oceans Eight and Oceans Eleven
-Eleven is that there is there are micro obstacles, like every single scene in the film, even the initial like scenes of bringing the ah, you know, bringing the team together.
+is that there is there are micro obstacles, like every single scene in the film, even the initial like scenes of bringing the a, you know, bringing the team together.
-There's.
-All these, like each individual scene, has a goal, has antagonism, obstacles to be overcome, and they do.
+There's all these, like each individual scene, has a goal, has antagonism, obstacles to be overcome, and they do.
 But there doesn't seem to be this overarching drive towards anything, and i'm not saying that as criticism, it's, that this is what i actually think is quite astounding about the film.
-The film is just the joy off being with these characters.
+The film is just the joy of being with these characters.

 **Stu Willis:**
 \[32:41\] It's simply a hangout show.
 But i think you're underselling